 This year’s Spotlight Organization is Western Hemisphere Shorebird Reserve Network (WHSRN).

-Humboldt Bay is celebrating its 20th year as a Western Hemisphere Shorebird Reserve Network (WHSRN) Site of International Importance.
+Humboldt Bay is celebrating its 20th year as a Western Hemisphere Shorebird Reserve Network (WHSRN) Site of International Importance and the recent upgrade to a Hemispheric site.
 Humboldt State University shorebird ecologist, Dr. Mark Colwell will share why this site is important along the Pacific Flyway, as well as highlight new research that shows that the area may host many more shorebirds then previously known.
 WHSRN Executive Office’s Assistant Director for North America, Laura Chamberlin will also be on hand to celebrate this milestone and the Humboldt Bay partners who are working to protect and improve habitat.

 Friday Keynote Speaker, back by popular demand, is Noah Strycker, Global Big Day record breaker and author.